beloglazov/beloglazov.info/pages/publications.md

 ## Journal Publications

+1. **Anton Beloglazov** and Rajkumar Buyya, ["OpenStack Neat: A Framework for Dynamic and Energy-Efﬁcient Consolidation of Virtual Machines in OpenStack Clouds"](/papers/2014-ccpe-openstack-neat.pdf "OpenStack Neat: A Framework for Dynamic and Energy-Efﬁcient Consolidation of Virtual Machines in OpenStack Clouds"), _Concurrency and Computation: Practice and Experience (CCPE)_, John Wiley & Sons, Ltd, USA, 2014 (accepted on 19/05/2014).
-1. **Anton Beloglazov** and Rajkumar Buyya, ["Managing Overloaded Hosts for Dynamic Consolidation of Virtual Machines in Cloud Data Centers Under Quality of Service Constraints"](/papers/2013-tpds-managing-overloaded-hosts.pdf), _IEEE Transactions on Parallel and Distributed Systems (TPDS)_, Volume 24, Issue 7, Pages 1366-1379, IEEE CS Press, USA, 2013.
+1. **Anton Beloglazov** and Rajkumar Buyya, ["Managing Overloaded Hosts for Dynamic Consolidation of Virtual Machines in Cloud Data Centers Under Quality of Service Constraints"](/papers/2013-tpds-managing-overloaded-hosts.pdf "Managing Overloaded Hosts for Dynamic Consolidation of Virtual Machines in Cloud Data Centers Under Quality of Service Constraints"), _IEEE Transactions on Parallel and Distributed Systems (TPDS)_, Volume 24, Issue 7, Pages 1366-1379, IEEE CS Press, USA, 2013.
 1. **Anton Beloglazov**, and Rajkumar Buyya, ["Optimal Online Deterministic Algorithms and Adaptive Heuristics for Energy and Performance Efficient Dynamic Consolidation of Virtual Machines in Cloud Data